auth0/docs/articles/best-practices/rules.md

 ### Cache results

 Rules have a [global variable you can use to cache information](/rules/guides/cache-resources).
-For API calls that are not user-specific, use this variable to cache the results between users (e.g. getting an access token for your API).
+For API calls that are not user-specific, use this variable to cache the results between users (e.g., getting an access token for your API).

 ### Limited read or update users scopes